 - What to see.
 According to my preferences:

 - Art Museum.
 Of course, because here the famous Rocky scene was filmed, while running up the stairs.
 There is a statue of the character at the bottom of it.
 The walk to here from the center is nice, and at the back of the museum there are a park and a riverwalk.
-How is the inside part of the museum?
+How is inside the museum?
 No idea.

 - The Independence Hall.
 Where the famous Liberty Bell is.
 I only recommend it for history lovers or very patriotic Americans.